On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Proofs for Dynamic Priority Scheduler

 \right. \eeq Then \begin{enumerate} \item For any flow $i, 1 \leq i \leq n$, $SC_i(t)$ ensures a worst-case end-to-end delay no larger than $d_i$. \item Realizing $\Gamma_{sc}$ requires a link bandwidth of at least \beq\tag{\ref{eq:global_min_R}} R^* = \max_{1 \leq h \leq n}\left\{\sum_{i = 1}^n r_i, \frac{\sum_{i = h}^n b_i + r_i (d_h - d_i)}{d_h} \right\}. \eeq \item Any scheduling mechanism capable of meeting all the flows' deadlines requires a bandwidth of at least $R^*$. \end{enumerate}} \end{flushleft}

-\begin{proof} We first show that $\Gamma_{sc}$ meets each flow's deadline, and then show that a bandwidth of $R^*$ is enough to accommodate all the service curves defined in $\Gamma_{sc}$.
-After that, we show that there exists no mechanism generating a minimum required bandwidth strictly smaller than $R^*$. \begin{itemize} \item For any flow $1 \leq i \leq n$, it has an token-bucket constrained arrival curve of
+\begin{proof} We first show that under $\Gamma_{sc}$ each flow meets its deadline, and then show that a bandwidth of $R^*$ is enough to accommodate all the service curves defined in $\Gamma_{sc}$.
+Next, we show that no mechanism exists than can meet the deadlines with a bandwidth strictly smaller than $R^*$. \begin{itemize} \item For any flow $1 \leq i \leq n$, its token bucket constrained arrival curve is of the form

-Combining it with flow $i$'s service curve $SC_i(t)$, we have the worst-case end-to-end delay for flow $i$ \footnote{See THEOREM 1.4.2 in~\cite{nc}, page 23.},
+Combining it with flow $i$'s service curve $SC_i(t)$, the worst-case end-to-end delay for flow $i$ is of the form\footnote{See THEOREM 1.4.2 in~\cite{nc}, page 23.},